phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

+#Total Number of Tweets: 1208523
-#Number of Trump Tweets: 374868
+#Number of Trump Tweets: 375853
-#Number of Cruz Tweets: 263319
+#Number of Cruz Tweets: 265120
-#Number of Clinton Tweets: 238915
+#Number of Clinton Tweets: 239110
-#Number of Sanders Tweets: 156878
+#Number of Sanders Tweets: 156990
-#Number of Rubio Tweets: 74610
+#Number of Rubio Tweets: 76490
 #Number of Jeb!
-Tweets: 51074
+Tweets: 51261
-#Number of Carson Tweets: 24312
+#Number of Carson Tweets: 24548
-#Number of Kasich Tweets: 19063
+#Number of Kasich Tweets: 19180
-#Total Number of Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---